stantabcorp/python3-clamav/README.md

-# pure python ClamAV scanner
+# pure python3 ClamAV scanner

+> This project is a fork of clamwin/python-clamav supporting python3

 It uses ctypes, you need libclamav in your search path.